 I hope we all come to this class as our whole selves.
-I come to this class as a developmental psychologist, a white straight cisgender woman, a mom, a person with an anxiety disorder... it is impossible for me to separate my teaching from these identities.
+I come to this class as a settler to these lands, as a developmental psychologist, a white straight cisgender woman, a mom, a person with an anxiety disorder... it is impossible for me to separate my teaching from these identities.
 I welcome you to bring your identities to our learning, in whatever way you feel safe and able.
-I am excited to learn with and from you.

 To that end, we strive to build a classroom environment where all students feel included for all of who you are.
 This class aims to be inclusive of gender identity, gender expression, sex, race, ethnicity, socioeconomic background, sexual orientation, political and religious affiliation, ability/disability, health, mental health, body size, and age (this is not an exhaustive list!).

-Students, instructors, visitors, and readings may sometimes raise controversial and/or sensitive issues.
+Students, instructors, and readings may sometimes raise controversial and/or sensitive issues.
 Respectful discussion is encouraged: our goal is not to always agree, but rather to explore different perspectives without being threatening or alienating.
 Statements or behaviours likely to offend others or make others feel excluded in any way should not be shared in class-- but can be shared with me after class or in office hours.